We love —

 Your dining choices

-This is a full board stay.
-Your breakfast, lunch and evening meal will be served in the main restaurant (excludes drinks).
+This is a half board stay.
+Your breakfast and evening meal will be served in the main restaurant (excludes drinks).

 Your time